How List Attributes are Created

 - When the Joiner is used to fetch records related to a feature from a database, and the relation is 1 to many, each of the rows fetched are added toa structured list on the feature.
 For a detailed example, see Understanding List Attributes.

 - Overlay transformations can optionally create lists of the attributes of the original features that were involved in creating each resultant feature.
-For an example, see Creating Lists Using Transformers in the FME Knowledge Center.
+For an example, see Creating Lists Using Transformers in the FME Community.

 - When the Intersector notices overlapping line segments, it makes a list of all the attributes of the overlapping lines and adds this to the output segment.